-Ljubljanayum Food Tour
+Ljubljanayum Food Tour in Ljubljana

 Let’s get to the tour!
 It was a chilly but sunny Friday and I was more than ready to spend the next 3.5 hours eating my way around Ljubljana.
 I went to the meeting point where I met a couple visiting Slovenia from England, our guide, Urša, and Iva, the founder.